HsiehShuJeng/dynamodb-streaming-datalake/README.md

 ## Cross Account
 **Full Load**
+   * Prerequisites for the **producer**
+        * An IAM role which can read the DDB table, which you can consider [`AmazonDynamoDBReadOnlyAccess`](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_dynamodb_specific-table.html) for the quickest launch.
+          > *Remember to grant KMS permissions if the DDB table is encrypted with AWS KMS at rest*.
+        * [PITR](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery_Howitworks.html) enabled for the DDB table
+   * Required information for the **producer**
+        * Consumer's role ARN of the Glue Job.
+   * Required information for the **consumer**
+        * Producer's role ARN of the IAM role which at least can read the DDB table

+**CDC**
    * Required information for the **producer**
         * Consumer's account ID
         * Consumer's datalake bucket name